Azure/azure-policy/README.md

 ### Nonstandard creation pattern

 In a few instances, the creation pattern of a resource type doesn't follow normal REST patterns.
 In these cases, deny policies may not work or may only work for some properties.
 For example, certain resource types may PUT only a subset of the properties of the resource type to create the entire resource.
-With such types the resource could be created with a non-compliant value even though a deny policy exists to prevent it.
+With such types the resource provider selects the values for properties not provided in the payload.
+Such a resource might be created with a non-compliant value even though a deny policy exists to prevent it.
 A similar result may occur if a set of resource types can be created using a collection PUT.
 Known resource types that exhibit this class of behavior:

 - Microsoft.Sql/servers/firewallRules
 - Microsoft.Automation/certificates
+- Microsoft.Security/securityContacts

-There is currently no plan to change this behavior.
+There is currently no plan to change this behavior for these types.
 If this scenario is important to you, please [open a support ticket](https://azure.microsoft.com/support/create-ticket/) with the Azure SQL or Automation team.

 ### Provider pass-through to non Azure Resource Manager resources